appvia/metal-pod-reaper/README.md

 ## Details

-In Kubernetes, when there is no Cloud Provider integration, there is no automated way of automatically recovering workloads (pods) when the status of a node is Unknown.
+In Kubernetes, when there is no Cloud Provider integration, there is no automated way of automatically recovering workloads (pods) when the status of a node is Unknown / NotReady.

+### Safe Node Checks
+- there is a flat network (single host Network)
+- all node peers can detect the node is uncontactable (ping)

 ## Usage